Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

 • Don’t waste a second on angles filled with busy textures.

 I would have forgotten many of these shoot goals if I hadn’t written them down and reviewed them before each shoot.
-Being intentional paid off.
-As I said earlier, I learned more in two weeks than I had in two years of shooting, and produced some of my favorite work to date.
+But I took my shoot goals seriously, and being so intentional paid off.
+As I said earlier, I learned more in two weeks than I had in two years of shooting – and I produced some of my favorite work to date.

 Roads End, Oregon

-While goal planning comes in many flavors and terminologies, they all share the goal of helping individuals connect desired outcomes with strategic actions.
+While approaches to goal planning come in many flavors with various terminologies, they all aim to help individuals connect desired outcomes with strategic actions.
 The key to accelerated growth is to learn intentionally, not passively.

 Spend a few minutes over coffee today to document why you are a landscape photographer, what you want to become, and how you will accomplish it.
-Whether you’re in the field, post production, or an office crunching through tangential work, goal planning will ensure you’re investing your time well and learning as much as possible from your efforts.
+Whether you’re in the field, behind your computer, or in an office crunching through tangential work, goal planning will ensure you’re investing your time well and learning as much as possible from your efforts!

 Table of contents